-- DRAs are to administer first aid during the lunchtime period and record incidents on Medical Tracker. - Any serious incident should be referred immediately to a DRA who is a qualified first aider. - Class teachers should be informed of any serious accidents or bumps to the head at the end of the lunchtime period by DRA's. - The office staff must be informed immediately if any child has a serious bump to the head so that the parents can be contacted.
-Any other minor head bumps are to be reported to the office staff by the DRA's at the end of the lunchtime period to enable the office staff to inform parents of the incident. - DRAs have access to children's medication stored in the child's classroom and designated areas in school during the lunchtime period.
-It is the responsibility of class teachers to familiarise DRAs with the storage arrangements of medication for children in their class.
+- Lunchtime supervisors are to administer first aid during the lunchtime period and record incidents on Medical Tracker. - Any serious incidents should be referred immediately to a lunchtime supervisor who is a qualified first aider. - Class teachers should be informed of any serious accidents or bumps to the head at the end of the lunchtime period by lunchtime supervisors. - The office staff must be informed immediately if any child has an injury to the head so that the parents can be contacted.
+Any other minor head bumps are to be reported to parents using the Medical Tracker email facility. - Lunchtime supervisors have access to children's medication stored in the child's classroom and designated areas in school during the lunchtime period.
+It is the responsibility of class teachers to familiarise lunchtime supervisors with the storage arrangements of medication for children in their class.